zulip/zulip-desktop/CONTRIBUTING.md

 Pull Requests are always welcome.

-1. When you edit the code, please run `npm run test` to check the formatting of your code before you `git commit`.
+1. When you edit the code, please run `node --run test` to check the formatting of your code before you `git commit`.
 2. Ensure the PR description clearly describes the problem and solution.
 It should include:
    - The operating system on which you tested.
    - The Zulip-Desktop version on which you tested.